CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/NFT.md

 - How to get a contract address?
 You can find it on blockchain explorer.
-Take CryptoKitties for example, you can find its contract address on Etherscan
+Take CryptoKitties for example, you can find its contract address on Etherscan:

   ![img](images/sdk_guideline/nft_etherscan_1.png)